Last updated: 6 March 2026

 Phase 3: To Be Confirmed – Gross Income Over £20,000

-HMRC has announced a further extension to those with gross income above £20,000, though the exact start date has not yet been confirmed.
+A further extension to those with gross income above £20,000 has been announced, though the exact start date has not yet been confirmed.
 The government has indicated this will not be before April 2028 at the earliest.

 Important: It Is Gross Income, Not Profit

 A barrister whose gross fees total £65,000 but whose taxable profit is only £40,000 after chambers rent and professional expenses is still caught by Phase 1.
 The £50,000 threshold applies to gross receipts.
-This catches a large number of barristers who might otherwise assume they fall below the limit.
+This catches many practitioners who might otherwise assume they fall below the limit.

 If you also receive rental income, that is combined with your self-employment income.
 A barrister earning £35,000 in fees and receiving £20,000 in rental income has combined gross income of £55,000 and falls within Phase 1.